Discover the magic of Kabini! Explore 7 thrilling experiences to answer the question: Is Kabini worth visiting? Don't miss out!

 If Safari is your main goal, look no further than the Kabini River Lodge.
 It’s expensive, average food, average rooms, but the best guides and safari options.

-Medium Luxury – Serai.
-The Bison and Red Earth resorts.
+Medium Luxury – The Serai, The Bison and Red Earth resorts.
 A luxurious stay, good food, and well-planned activities are assured to you.

 Super Luxury – Evolve back set across the backwaters is a high-end uber-luxurious option.